 The Servers > Single Channel screen allows the Administrator to specify how single channel security strings are presented to the user.
-From this screen you can specify whether the security string image will be displayed as a TURing, PATTern or BUTTon image and whether the characters will be rotated within the image.
+From this screen you can specify whether the security string image will be displayed as a TURing, PATTern or BUTTon image and whether the security string images will be animated.
 In this screen you can also determine whether to allow session creation via username.
 This means allowing a user to request a TURing image from any URL, for example by pasting http://<pinsafe url>/pinsafe/SCImage?username=<username> into a web browser.